seungrokj/cyclecloud_tgi/README.md

 # LLM Inference example on Azure using CycleCloud + Slurm

 This repo shows how to setup LLM inference example workload on Azure's CycleCloud + Slurm.
 This repo assumes that you already setup CycleCloud cluster with Slurm and this repo shows how to build a LLM inference workload on top of the Slurm compute node (worker node).
 I used Text Generation Inference (TGI) (https://github.com/huggingface/text-generation-inference) from HuggingFace as an LLM inference example.
-This example is NOT YET VERIFIED on CycleCloud instance yet.
+As this example is NOT VERIFIED on CycleCloud instance, you might need to manually modify some codes in tgi_conda_setup.sh.

 ## Prerequisites